icaew-digital-archive/handbook/docs/admin-guides/web-archiving/wget.md

 ### 1. ICAEW.com

 > **Note:** `seedFile.txt` should be a list of URLs, which will almost always be a .txt version of the sitemap.

+> **Important:** This crawl configuration does not use `--recursive`, meaning it will only crawl the URLs explicitly listed in `seedFile.txt` and will not follow links.
+Media items (images, videos, etc.) are not included in the sitemap and therefore will not be crawled.
+If you need to crawl media items, use the [Media Items Crawl](#3-media-items-crawl-optional) configuration instead.

 ```bash
 wget --load-cookies cookies.txt \